Create a Backyard Memory Garden

 You can also choose plants that remind you of them with their scents or color.
 If she loved chocolate, for example, you can find plants with chocolate in the name, such as chocolate columbine, chocolate daisy or even edible chocolate mint.
 Was he the life of the party?
 Then bright zinnias or wildflowers would be appropriate.

 Seating.
-A chair or bench can be a soothing place to sit and enjoy the garden.
+A chair or bench can be a soothing place to sit and enjoy your memory garden.
 Choose seating that reflects the personality of your loved one — classic stone, modern metals or rustic wood are some options available.

 Water features.
 A fountain or bird bath can be a soothing feature in your garden.
 A small pond with some goldfish or Koi fish adds light, motion and a reflective element, as well.